thijsbekke/tasks/README.md

 ## So what is this ?
-This project will count every task you created in Outlook and calculate how many task you have to complete this week.
+This is a POC, this project will count every task you created in Outlook and calculate how many task you have to complete this week.
 It will create a history of the number of task open each hour, day and week.
 This way you will see your own progress and get motivated too achieve your goal: Zero tasks at the end of the year.